- Community and Citizen Preparedness

 Through Homeland Security Grant Program funds, the CAPCOG Region has funded a position to coordinate the citizen corps programs located in the 10-county region and identify activities for citizen preparedness.
-Residents interested in learning more or becoming more involved in a local program, contact a local citizen corps program listed below:
+Residents interested in learning more or becoming more involved in a local program, contact a local citizen corps program.

 Citizen Preparedness